simon19891216/CentIER/README.md

 cp the_pathway_of_genome ./

-if you want to add the gff file (genome annotation file，the addition of GFF files can improve prediction accuracy.)：
+If you want to add the gff file (genome annotation file，the addition of GFF files can improve prediction accuracy.)：

 cp the_pathway_of_gff ./